-There are two main parts to the problem – the manager’s personal attitude and their skills in delegating.
+Roger suggests that there are two main parts to the problem of people not taking responsibility at work: The manager’s personal attitude and the manager’s skills in delegating.

 This sets up a vicious cycle of the hero doing more rescuing and becoming more and more exhausted in the process, and the subordinates becoming more and more passive, cynical about their boss and the lack of development they are receiving.